 Welcome.
 We hope you find this curated list of resources for beneficiaries and caregivers relevant and helpful.
-Please let us know of your specific requests by emailing [email protected] Be well.
+Please let us know of your specific requests by emailing [email protected]g.
+Be well.

 - This is a helpful tool for caregivers who need to develop (or refresh) a self-care plan and approach (is not exclusive to COVID-19).

 - The World Health Organization (WHO) offers a series of parenting strategies and tips in the form of infographics that focus on communication, managing stress, and staying positive at this time.

 - The Family Caregiver Alliance offers many resources about specific caregiving situations you might be experiencing.

 - The Alzheimer’s Association offers information specifically for dementia caregivers.

 - The Department of Education provides information about distance learning and special needs education in this information sheet.

 - Massachusetts provides information to parents of children with special needs.